karolsamsel/DungeonGame/README.txt

 All assets are from websites like itch.io.

-Game has few bugs i know about just had no time to fix them.
+Game has few bugs i know about just didn't feel like fixing them.

 Controls: